sachinchoolur/lightGallery/README.md

 ---

 #### Commercial license
 If you want to use lightGallery to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
 With this option, your source code is kept proprietary.
-Purchase a lightGallery Commercial License at [uplabs.com/posts/lightgallery-plugin](https://www.uplabs.com/posts/lightgallery-plugin)
+[Read more about the commercial license](http://sachinchoolur.github.io/lightGallery/docs/license.html)

 #### Open source license